 /heal- Resets your health and hunger, if affected.

 /god [on | off]- Without arguments, toggles damage immunity.

-We provide guidelines, instructions, and guides on our documentation; so newcomers can learn with ease.
-You’re even reading a docs page right now and you can jump to pages with the left-hand table.
+We provide instructions, policy, and guides on our documentation; so everyone can learn how things work.
+You’re even reading a docs page right now, and you can jump to pages with the left-hand navigation table.

-Everyone should thoroughly read our documentation so they know how to get around.
-Information also helps with using the exclusive features of our server, forum, and other resources.
+Everyone should read our documentation carefully to familiarize themselves with server procedure and policy.
+Information also helps with using the advanced (and exclusive) features of our server, and other resources.

 The following channels can be used by anyone who isn’t muted or removed.

-/- Triggers a pop-up menu listing the built-in commands of our Discord guild.
+/- Displays a pop-up menu listing the built-in commands on Discord.

-t!help- Provides a list of the Tatsumaki bot’s commands via a personal message.
+!help- Displays a list of the Rythm bot’s commands via its website.

-Other commands and information; regarding in-game features, resources, and tools are further detailed appropriately.
+Other commands and information; including in-game features, resources, and tools are outline further in documentation pages.